KeralaBlockchainAcademy/PMAJAY-B1/30-JavaScript/Exercises/README.md

 e.
 Allow users to add new recipes, including ingredients, to the predefined array.
 f.
 Implement a rating system for recipes where users can rate and see the average rating.
 g.
 Provide a filter option to sort recipes by rating, preparation time, or complexity.

+Reference Implementation:
+3. Customizable Clock:
+Build a customizable digital clock that displays the current time and allows users to change its appearance.

+a.
+Display the current time in hours, minutes, and seconds, updating every second.
+b.
+Provide options for users to change the clock's format (12-hour or 24-hour) and style (e.g., color, font).
+c.
+Allow users to set alarms with a custom message.
+When the alarm goes off, display the message and play a sound.
+d.
+Implement a world clock feature where users can view the time in different time zones.
+e.
+Allow users to set multiple alarms and manage them (edit, delete).
+f.
+Integrate a stopwatch and timer functionality into the application.